joubu/joubu.github.io/koha/nytprof/dbic/index.md

 The [profile](nytprofhtml.19366/index.html) highlights that the time spent to load the schema is always the same (1.3s).

-But a lot of time is spent fetching the same result, is it normal (TODO).

 ### Fetching a lot of libraries, without Koha::Objects

 Is there an issue in Koha::Objects here?